mediafinger/rabbitmq_info/PITCHME.md

 +++
 ### Delivery confirmation, (manual) ack, slowest but most secure

-* send an automatic `ack` when a message was received, this is the default setting
+* the default setting is to send an automatic `ack` after a message was sent
 * change it to `manual_ack=true` to send the `ack` after processing the message
+* send a `basic.nack`® or `basic.reject` to reject and delete a message
 * reject a message with `requeue=true` to redeliver it

 ---